agsb/immu/Details.md

 Usually

-  - _code-word_ : NEST (DOCOLON) for compound or DOCODE for primitives
+  - _code-word_ : is NEST (DOCOLON) for compound or DOCODE for primitives

-  - _last-word_ : UNNEST (SEMIS) for compound or EXIT for primitives
+  - _last-word_ : is UNNEST (SEMIS) for compound or EXIT for primitives

   - parameters : could be a list of references or code